Robust Narrowest Significance Pursuit: Inference for multiple change-points in the median: Numerical illustrations

 This setting means that upon detecting a generic interval of significance $[\tilde{s},\tilde{e}]$ within $[s,e]$, the RNSP and SN-NSP algorithms continue on the left interval $[s, \lfloor (\tilde{s} + \tilde{e})/2 \rfloor ]$ and the right interval $[\lfloor (\tilde{s} + \tilde{e})/2 \rfloor +1, e]$ (recall that the no-overlap case results uses the left interval $[s, \tilde{s}]$ and the right interval $[\tilde{e}, e]$).
 We denote the versions of the two procedures with the overlaps as above by RNSP-O and SN-NSP-O, respectively.
 As before, we set $\alpha = 0.1$ for all methods tested.

-For each model and method tested, we wish to evaluate the following aspects: the empirical coverage (i.e. whether at least $(1-\alpha)100\%$ of the simulated sample paths are such that any intervals of significance returned contain at least true change-point each); if any intervals are returned, the proportion of those that are genuine (i.e. the proportion of those intervals returned that contain at least one true change-point); the number of genuine intervals (i.e. the number of those intervals returned that contain at least one true change-point); and the average length of genuine intervals (i.e. the average length of those intervals returned that contain at least one true change-point).
+For each model and method tested, we evaluate the following metrics, which collectively promote the detection of genuine, and the non-detection of spurious, intervals of significance: [coverage] the empirical coverage (i.e. whether at least $(1-\alpha)100\%$ of the simulated sample paths are such that any intervals of significance returned contain at least one true change-point each); [prop. gen. int.] if any intervals are returned, the proportion of those that are genuine (i.e. the proportion of those intervals returned that contain at least one true change-point); [no. gen. int.] the number of genuine intervals (i.e. the number of those intervals returned that contain at least one true change-point); and [av. gen. int. len.] the average length of genuine intervals (i.e. the average length of those intervals returned that contain at least one true change-point).
+No single measure describes the performance of (any) method accurately, but the four measures in conjunction provide a clear picture.
+As a cartoon illustration of how naive solutions are able to skew some of these measures but not the others, consider a putative interval estimator that always returns the longest possible interval of $[1,T]$.
+For a model with $\ge 1$ change-points, ``coverage'' and ``prop. gen. int'' will return 100 and 1, respectively.
+However, this naive solution will be penalised by the next two measures, ``no. gen. int." and ``av. gen. int. len.".
+For models with a single change-point, the $[1, T]$ solution will return an interval that in most cases will be unreasonably long, and this will be picked up by the ``av. gen. int. len." measure.
+In addition, for models with more than one change-point, ``no. gen. int." (equal to one) will be inaccurate.